w3c/wai-curricula/content/index.md

 ### Make it Accessible

 Good practice is to ensure that courses, training, and certification programs are accessible.
 This includes all presentations, teaching materials, exercises, assessments, and other student interactions.
 For example, ensure that the online learning platform, the classroom, computer lab, or training venue are accessible.
 Ensure that, for example, captioning, sign-language interpretation, and large-print formats are provided when needed.
 Also ensure that instructors read aloud what is on the screen and describe any visual information through audio.
 For more guidance, refer to [How to Make Your Presentations Accessible to All](/teach-advocate/accessible-presentations/).

-## Accreditation and Certification

-Different types of attestation are commonly issued following courses, training, and assessments.
-This includes:

-* **Attestation of attendance**, for example acknowledging that students attended classes
-* **Attestation of completion**, for example acknowledging that students completed assignments
-* **Attestation of assessment**, for example acknowledging that students acquired skills

-Such attestation could be recognized by formal authorities or recognized by other entities, in which case they are commonly referred to as certification.
-For example, a universal design course may be formally accredited by a university, and a web design training may be accredited by an industry association.
-Such accreditation could be local, national, regional, or international depending on the recognition of the authority or entity itself.

-This resource does not prescribe or favor any particular type of accreditation and certification scheme.
-Currently W3C only endorses the free online course <a href="https://www.w3.org/blog/2019/12/free-online-course-introduction-to-web-accessibility/">Introduction to Web Accessibility</a>.